acallejp97/cloud_sync/README.md

 - **Bidirectional Synchronization:** Keeps a file in sync between a main cloud and multiple secondary clouds.
 - **Automated Scheduling:** Uses cron inside the container for periodic sync and backup.
-- **First-run Resync:** Automatically performs a full resync on first run to ensure consistency.
+- **First-run Resync per Cloud:** Each cloud pair performs a full resync on first run to ensure consistency, tracked by a unique flag file per pair.
+- **Per-Pair Bisync State:** Each MAIN-SLAVE pair uses its own bisync state `.json` file, preventing interference between clouds.
 - **Persistent State and Logs:** Sync state and logs are stored on host volumes for durability and troubleshooting.
 - **Extensible:** Easily add more clouds by setting environment variables.
 - **Backup Support:** Periodic backups to local storage and cloud backup folders.